hkmanching/OliveAnnotate/README.md

 ## Overview

-OliveAnnotate is a v0 manual annotation tool.
+OliveAnnotate is a manual annotation tool.
 Its primary purpose is to generate ground-truth training data and zero-shot evaluation datasets for a future SAM2 (Segment Anything Model 2) segmentation pipeline.
-Annotators in the field can capture photos, draw bounding boxes or polygons around individual galls, classify each annotation, and export structured JSON + JPEG packages to a computer for downstream model training.
+Annotators in the field can capture photos, draw bounding boxes or polygons around individual galls, classify each annotation, record structured image-level metadata, and export packaged JSON + JPEG files to a computer for downstream model training.

 ---